lsst-dm/dmtn-006/index.rst

 images are used, the improvement is still 14%.

 XXX: It's likely that someone thought of this before, have to check it's not in the design docs already.
+Also sources on top of galaxys, etc., will be over-detected since their psf flux will have a contribution from the non-zero background.

+Further work:

+- Testing on deeper exposures.
+Data are available for this (HITS survey), can be done soon.

+- Building and differencing against coadded templates.
+The LSST stack supports this, also a near-term project.

 .. _appendix-a: